friendly-bits/geoip-shell/README.md

 `geoip-shell <on|off>`

-**To disable geoblocking, unload all ip lists and remove firewall geoblocking rules for both directions:**

-`geoip-shell configure -D inbound -m disable -D outbound -m disable`

 **To change ip lists source:** `geoip-shell configure -u <ripe|ipdeny>`

-**To configure inbound geoblocking mode:** `geoip-shell configure -m <whitelist|blacklist>`

-**To have certain trusted ip addresses or subnets bypass geoblocking:**
+**To have certain trusted ip addresses or subnets, either in your LAN or anywhere on the Internet, bypass geoblocking:**

 `geoip-shell configure -t <["ip_addresses"]|none>`